Schedule 1, Line 7 - Unemployment Compensation, Family Leave, etc.

 - Both are reported on Schedule 1 Line 7 as unemployment compensation, EIN 94-2650401.

-- If there are dollar amounts on both parts, add a second Unemployment Income page to enter the Family Leave amount.
+- If there are dollar amounts on both parts, add a second Unemployment Income page to enter the Family Leave pay.

-- Note for CA returns: Unemployment and family leave payments are NOT taxable by CA.
+- Note for CA returns: Unemployment and Family Leave income are NOT taxable by CA. (B)

 - TaxSlayer makes the adjustment automatically on CA Schedule CA Part I, Section B line 7.

-- If there were repayments of unemployment, do not adjust the dollar amounts of payments to the taxpayer in TaxSlayer.
-Enter the dollar amounts in TaxSlayer exactly as they appear on the Form 1099-G. Amounts repaid are reported separately.
+- If there was repayment of unemployment, do not adjust the payments to the taxpayer in TaxSlayer.
+Enter the dollar amounts in exactly as they appear on the Form 1099-G. Amounts repaid are reported separately.

 - Any amount repaid for a prior year is not entered on this page; it must be deducted on Schedule A, as a miscellaneous deduction, if over $3,000.
-It does not offset any amount received for the current year, which is treated as income.
+It does not offset any amount received for the current year.

 - Repayments of $3,000 or less are not allowed as a deduction on the federal Schedule A; this is part of the group of deductions subject to a 2%-of-AGI reduction that can no longer be claimed.